RobbenRoll/emgfit/docs/source/installation.rst

 navigate to different directories and create new notebooks (using the `new` panel on the top right) or open existing ones.
 Make sure that you use the default kernel (usually called `Python3`).
-Once you have imported the `emgfit` package (`import emgfit`) you should be ready to analyze some data.
+Once you have imported the `emgfit` package you should be ready to analyze some data.